Skip to content

 The most glaring negative of a BYOD policy is that the IT department loses almost all control over the hardware.
 Your sysadmins can’t fully dictate what apps or programs employees install, how they secure their devices, or what files they download.

 And make no mistake: Employees download things to their personal devices that they’d never dream of keeping on a work computer.
 From questionable game apps to suspicious PDFs, you just don’t know what might be on there.
-Malware or viruses hidden in an employee’s files could spell disaster for your business when an infected BYOD device connects to the company network.
+A malware infection or hidden virus in an employee’s files could spell disaster for your business when an infected BYOD device connects to the company network.

 Lack of uniformity

-Your employees may have either Apple or Android devices, and each may run on a different operating system or a different version of the same OS.
+Your employees may have either an Android or Apple device, and each may run on a different operating system or a different version of the same OS.
 This inconsistency can complicate collaboration and management.

 Compliance enforcement